AbdoulBaguiM/Voyage/README.md

 **Prerequisites**
 *docker* and *docker-compose*,
-The images *nextjs-app* and *mysql* that you can pull from DockerHub
+The images *nextjs-app*, *springnoot-app* and *mysql* that you can pull from DockerHub

+    docekr puul abdlhk/app
     docker pull abdelhk/nextjs-app
     docker pull mysql